Collecting failed payments from underserved renters

 Retry payment/update payment is the the #1 support ticket, with renters calling in trying to use an existing card on file.

-Renters are asked to update their payment method each time they have a failed payment, an option patients don’t understand how to leverage for repayment.
+Renters are asked to update their payment method each time they have a failed payment, an option patients don’t understand how to leverage for payment of a balance.

 Most delinquent renters are financially insecure.
 This means they need to allocate and load funds as bills are due, and typically only have one credit or debit card.